calellfiguerres/451-room-booking-system/README.md

 Setup the PGAdmin database
 - create a .env in app/server
 - put into the .env file:
-    # The port the server should run on
     PORT=3007 # random port

-    # Connection information to PostgreSQL
     DB_HOST=localhost
     DB_PORT=5432
     DB_NAME=451-App